zhengt66/dotfiles/README.md

 # dotfiles
-This is a collection of config files for CIS191 at UPenn.
+This is a collection of config files with settings I like.
+Maybe you'll like them too.
-These are my dotfiles and I am their leader.